ismahaniy/defect_detection_label_studio/README.md

 ```
 Warnings: will get an error when install requirements-base.txt but can ignore it and proceed

-1. You should be able to connect to it in Label Studio project Settings > Model > Add Model and provide with the following URL: http://localhost:9090
+1. Connecting model in Label Studio project: Settings > Model > Add Model and provide with the following URL: http://localhost:9090
 2. Labeling Interface and copy this code
 ```
 <View>